Welcome to today's edition of the Rush 24-7 podcast.

 Nobody's talking about this.

-But if there are edits made to this thing, remember now, those of us in the new media who have seen this, have told everybody what's in it and how good it is, and there's going to be a demand for the original version.
+But if there are edits made to this thing, remember now, those of us in the new media who have seen this have told everybody what's in it and how good it is.

-But if I were ABC, I'd be looking at this as, hey, I we can't buy this kind of publicity.
+But if I were ABC, I'd be looking at this as, hey, we can't buy this kind of publicity.

 Has it already started?

-Well, uh it'll it'll only uh intensify.
+Well, it'll only intensify.

 And when you see that, you just have to remind yourself, folks, why this is happening and ask yourself, why does Bush never go out and do this kind of thing?

-Because I'm worried about it.
+Because I worried about it.

 His body of work will speak for itself.

-Clinton's body of work doesn't media spin does, and that's why it's so crucial.
+Clinton's body of work doesn't, media spin does, and that's why it's so crucial.

 What do you think the AP headline was from the entire Bush speech yesterday you heard on this program?